pombredanne/omg-monitor/README.md

 ## Monitor

-A monitor is composed by a stream and a NuPIC model that fed into that stream.
+A monitor is composed of a stream and a NuPIC model that fed into that stream.

 The script `monitor/run_monitor.py` reads a configuration YAML file and starts batches of monitors according to the configuration.
-`monitor/run_monitor_dyn.py` runs a little http endpoint allowing you to "push" in event data (vs pulling it from other streams).
+`monitor/run_monitor_dyn.py` runs a little HTTP endpoint allowing you to "push" in event data (vs pulling it from other streams).

 ### Configuration files

-Configurations files are similar in many aspects, the main difference being the credentials section, as the need credentials can be different for different streams.
-You can notice the difference in the following templates.
+Configuration files are similar in many aspects, the main difference being the credentials section, as the need credentials can be different for different streams.
+You can notice the difference in the templates we provide for Pingdom and Librato in [monitor/config_templates/].

 An important point is in regard with the `monitors` section, which may be omitted for any configuration file, in which case it will start monitors for every stream available of that type.
 For example, for Pingdom, it will start a monitor for each check found under the given credentials.

-We provide templates files for Pingdom and Librato in [monitor/config_templates/].

-If you are using the dynamic http event input - you don't need any config file (as the configuration data comes along with the data you push in).
+If you are using the dynamic HTTP event input - you don't need any config file (as the configuration data comes along with the data you push in).

 ## Output